CDCgov/cdh-lava-react/readme.md

 The following Azure services have been used in the architecture:

+Azure Active Directory
+Azure Cost Management
 Azure DataBricks
 Azure Data Lake Gen2
-Microsoft Power BI
-Azure Active Directory
-Azure Cost Management
 Azure Key Vault
 Azure DevOps
 Azure Policy